PORT STEPHENS Amateur Radio Club

 was

-use the original analogue repeater for our Tuesday night nets (7:30- 8:30 pm).
+decided to continue to use the original analogue repeater for our Tuesday night nets (7:30- 8:30 pm).

 Getting the repeater antenna up